We need to talk about your website's conversion rates.

 It’s important to keep competitors top of your mind, and if you see a competitor returning over and over again to specific pages, it may indicate that your website is providing them with valuable information.
 Perhaps it’s time for your marketing team to make some website changes?

 Here's how: Tag competitors then filter by tag: Tags >include ‘competitor’.

 14. Follow what real people do on your website with MailChimp.

 Leadfeeder shows you which companies visit your website through our MailChimp integration; it also shows you what individual website visitors do.
 Knowing what real people are doing and how your email campaigns drive traffic can inform your marketing decisions.

 Here's how: Use the preset feed ‘MailChimp visitors’ that is automatically created when you integrate MailChimp.

 15. Go back in time to view what a company did before they converted.

-Why?
-It’s important to understand the customer journey and see with real examples the touch points that lead to a conversion.
-How?
-It depends how you identify a company that has converted.
-In the case of Leadfeeder we could use the filter Source >is top leads email to quickly identify customers then we’d follow their journey backwards.
+Here's how: It depends on how you identify a company that has converted.
+In the case of Leadfeeder, we could use the filter Source >is top leads email to quickly identify customers, and then follow their journey backward.

-Why?
-You might want to see which salespeople have been assigned leads, or leads assigned to you.
-If it’s the latter make sure you turn on email alerts for your feed so you get a steady stream of information about companies assigned to you.
-How?
-Use the filter Assignee >is person’s name.
+See which salespeople are assigned to leads, or what leads are assigned to you.
+If it’s the latter, make sure you turn on email alerts for your feed, so you get a steady stream of information about companies assigned to you.

 17. Hide visits that went to your careers page or customer portal.